GauriKhedekar/Kunal_Kushwaha_Codes/OOP 3-Principles - Inheritance, Polymorphism, Encapsulation, Abstraction.md

         // Creates a new object 'clonedBox' by copying properties from 'myBox' BoxWeight clonedBox = new BoxWeight(myBox);
         System.out.println("clonedBox weight: " + clonedBox.weight); // Prints "clonedBox weight: 34.3"
+        System.out.println("clonedBox width: " + clonedBox.width);//compile-time error,as width is a private instance var.in parent class hence you can't access it in Main class or in any other class than parent class ,not even using methods.

         // 3.
 Calling the default constructor
         BoxWeight defaultBox = new BoxWeight();